Truck Chattel Mortgage in Australia: Structure, Tax & Cashflow (2025 Guide)

 Tax, GST and cashflow: lining up the rig with the work

-A big reason truckies choose chattel mortgage over straight lease is the way GST, depreciation and interest can be handled at tax time.
-The truck usually sits on your books as an asset while interest and certain running costs are claimed as deductions under ATO rules.
+A big reason truckies choose chattel mortgage over a straight lease is the way GST, depreciation and interest can be handled at tax time.
+The truck sits on your books as an asset while interest and certain running costs are claimed as deductions under ATO depreciation rules.

 The key is to avoid chasing the lowest repayment at all costs.
 A huge balloon might feel good now but can crush you when the work changes or the second-hand market softens.
-A more balanced structure often works better than an ultra-aggressive one – especially if you already have other low doc asset finance facilities.
+A more balanced structure often works better — especially if you already have other asset finance facilities running.

 - Review each truck's balance, value and remaining term annually.